mist64/cbmsrc/README.md

 The CBM 8070 DOS V3.0 source (1981).
 Extracted from old-dos-sources.d81 from Steve Gray's [Dennis Jarvis Page](http://6502.org/users/sjgray/dj/) and converted to LF line breaks and LST-style indenting.

-* The CBM 8070 is an unreleased device with one 8" hard drive (drive #0) and one 8" double-sided floppy drive (drive #1, like CBM 8062).
+The CBM 8070 is an unreleased device with one 8" hard drive (#0) and one 8" double-sided floppy drive (#1).
+It is derived from the dual 8" drive CBM 8061/8062 (1980), and the source is very similar to the firmware of that device.

+* The source only contains the bus controller portion of the ROM ($CE50-$FFFF), not the disk controller part.
 * The power-on message says "CBM DOS V3.0 8070".
 * The file copy code is stored on the hard disk and loaded on demand ("ldcopy").